six-group/six-webcomponents/docs/components/six-stepper.md

 ```

-### Custom Icons
+### Material Icons

 Use the `icon` property in step items to add Material Icons.
-The component uses `six-icon` internally.
+You can pass a string for the icon name, or an object with `iconName` and `iconLibrary` properties to override the default library.

 <docs-demo-six-stepper-3></docs-demo-six-stepper-3>